What is postpartum OCD?

-If you have to change them, you might do this while looking away, in order to avoid doing any harm.
+If you have to change them, you might do this while looking away to avoid doing any harm.

-The thoughts and images, are what you are obsessing about in your head – and the compulsions are the changes in your behaviour, such as avoiding things or not looking at your baby when they are naked.
+The thoughts and images are what you obsess about in your head – and the compulsions are the changes in your behaviour, such as avoiding things or not looking at your baby when they are naked.

-For some people, just reading about it is all the need to normalise what is happening.
-If you need more help, Cognitive Behavioural Therapy and Mindfulness will help you not only to make sense of what is happening to you, but also address the problem.
+Just reading about it is all the need to normalise what is happening for some people.
+If you need more help, Cognitive Behavioural Therapy and Mindfulness will help you make sense of what is happening to you and address the problem.